 With such rental prices, you'll want to make optimal use of each square metre.
 If you want to save on storage space, you should consider using providers such as Lager.Taxi that offer convenient and affordable storage services.

-In fact, the cost of living in Cologne is higher than in Berlin, the German capital.
+The cost of living in Cologne is lower than in Berlin.

 Here's the good news: students don't have to pay tuition fees in Cologne and can use public transport for free with their student ticket!